timodaehler/COVID19DEBT/README.md

 This data was obtained on Saturday 25 April 2020.

-I saw that some potentially interesting and important markets were not in the EMBI, for example India, Thailand and South Korea, which is why I am adding those to the sample.
+I saw that some potentially interesting and important markets were not in the EMBI, for example India and Thailand, which is why I am adding those to the sample.
 (See code below).

 In addition, we originally talked about only including emerging markets with a Debt/GDP ratio above a threshold of 10% or 20%.
 To find out which ones those are, I first downloaded the Debt/GDP ratio of all avaiable countries from the IMF's global debt database. https://www.imf.org/external/datamapper/CG_DEBT_GDP@GDD/FADGDWORLD I chose the indicator "Central Government Debt" for e.o.y.
 2018 as 2019 was not comprehensive.
 I saved the data to IMF.xls